raspberrypilearning/mandala/en/step_1.md

 <div style="display: flex; flex-wrap: wrap">

 <div style="flex-basis: 175px; flex-grow: 1">
 Choose a shape and watch as the computer generates a mandala.
-You can colour in the shapes of the mandala by clicking on them (click more times for different colours), and then press the Spacebar
+You can colour in the shapes of the mandala by clicking on them (click multiple times for different colours), and then press the <kbd>Spacebar</kbd>.

 Can you see the pattern?
 How do you think Scratch creates that pattern?